Moon-developer/Snake/README.md

 make
 ```

-if you have all the depencies mentioned above it will attempt to download the required graphics library needed.
+if you have all the depencies mentioned above it will attempt to download
+the required graphics library needed.
 This part will take few seconds to compile.
 After compiling you can now run
 ```
 ./nibbler
 ```

 ## MENU
 running nibbler you'll start off at menu in which you can set some settings,
 select single player or multiplayer.

-The settings menu will allow you to change amount of lives, the difficulty(this increase your speed more).
+The settings menu will allow you to change amount of lives,
+the difficulty(this increase your speed more).
-You can also change the default screen resolution here
+You can also change the default screen resolution here.

 ## CONTROLS
 ```